KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

 ### Proportional-Integral Feedback Loop (PI-loop)

 Adding the integral term requires us to keep track of time.
 This is done by introducing a variable (t0) to store the time of the last iteration.
 Now, the throttle is changed only on iterations where some time has elapsed so the WAIT time in the UNTIL can be brought to 0.001.
+The offset of the gforce has been set to the variable P, and the integral gain to Ki.

     // PI-loop
     SET g TO KERBIN:MU / KERBIN:RADIUS^2.